 - Identify date codes or production lot numbers.

-- Retain purchase receipts.
+- Retain purchase receipts. - Document product consumption.

 - Dates products or products were fed.